Mythical reveals gameplay for do-it-yourself Blankos Block Party online game

 Blankos Block Party is about mischievous vinyl toys called Blankos and what happens when people leave them alone in a room.
 Kind of like in Toy Story, the toys come to life.
 And players can create and design an infinite number of party games using Mythical’s builder tools, such as minigames or even shooters, all within the same game world.
 It’s a bit like Roblox in that way, though the characters aren’t as blocky as they are in that virtual sandbox.

 Every toy character collected along the way can be leveled up to gain skills and unlock customization options.
 Mythical is also partnering with artists, designers, and creators to create exclusive and collectible Blankos.
-In this player-owned economy, Mythical is legitimizing the type of “gray markets” that form around game communities.
+In this player-owned economy, Mythical is legitimizing the type of “gray markets” that form around game communities, said chief creative officer Jamie Jackson in a press briefing.

 Blankos Block Party is planned for launch on PC later in 2020.
 The Mythical platform could also be used as the foundation for other games.
 Mythical founder and CEO John Linden is a former Activision executive, and the team has worked on games such as Call of Duty, World of Warcraft, Guitar Hero, DJ Hero, Marvel Strike Force, Skylanders, and The Walking Dead.